PennyLaneAI/qml/whatisqml.rst

 is interested in near-term quantum devices :cite:`farhi2018classification` :cite:`schuld2018circuit` :cite:`grant2018hierarchical` :cite:`liu2018differentiable`.
-One can understand these devices as special purpose hardware in between Application-Specific Integrated Circuits (ASICs) and Field-Programmable Gate Arrays (FPGAs).
+One can understand these devices as special purpose hardware in-between Application-Specific Integrated Circuits (ASICs) and Field-Programmable Gate Arrays (FPGAs).

 Using quantum devices like neural networks